Samukat/Data3001G2/README.md

 ### 3.4.
 Removing unsuitable laps

-- Removing rows with less than N (to be determined) data points so features could be constructed cleanly
+- Removing rows with less than N (to be determined-Sam???) data points so features could be constructed cleanly
 - Removing laps where lap max distance between points become too great -> inaccuracy

 ### 3.5.
 Feature engineering